-TwinCATS is located along NAFTA trade routes linking Canada, the U.S., and Mexico, which provides access to:
+TwinCATS is located adjacent to the NAFTA Corridor, which provides access to:

 - 54% of the nation's manufacturers - 48% of all national retail sales - 54% of the nation's business payroll - 65% of Canada's Gross National Product - 37% of the U.S. population can be reached in one day by truck - More than 78% of the U.S. population can be reached within two days by roadway - More than 100 million people live within overnight delivery capability - More than 105 million people live within a 500-mile radius and 221 million people live within 1,000 miles radius of the region's center